akirk/enable-mastodon-apps/README.md

 ## Changelog

+### 0.6.1
+- Communicate the current settings inside Mastodon using an Announcement ([#44])
+- Bring back library adaptations which hopefully solves the "No client id supplied" problem

 ### 0.6.0
 - Use a Custom Post Type to for mapping post ids ([#42])
 - Improve response time after transients expired ([#41])